by Victor Sesma

 |Elche||17mi (28km)||12mi (21km)|

 The only commute available from/to the airport is by road.
-There are plenty of public and private services to reach your destination, including a bus station at Alicante Airport.
+There are plenty of public and private services to reach your destination, such as Benidorm or Calpe, including a coach station at Alicante Airport.

 The last option is to rent a car.
 Vehicles prices are very competitive in the area and there are many companies offering their rental services.
 As with flights, there are few websites where you can find the cheapest deals.